-The use of radio frequency identification (RFID) chips and devices will increase dramatically over the next few years, as retailers, businesses and even the federal government makes use of this often discrete communication
+The use of radio frequency identification (RFID) chips and devices will increase dramatically over the next few years, as retailers, businesses and even the federal government makes use of this often discrete communication technology.

 "Any sort digital technology that is networked can be infringed upon or corrupted with malicious intent," said Srini Krishnamurthy, vice president of strategy and business development for Airbee Wireless Inc., a wireless solutions provider based just outside Washington, D.C.
 "RFID data may be read-only and in some cases read/write, but it lives in the same environment as viruses and worms that permeate the Net."